 OpenMAMA aims to change all that by providing an open, standardized API and associated data format.
 A common messaging API drives down development time by eliminating the need to code to a variety of vendor APIs, and gives developers the freedom to create innovative services that improve the customer experience.
 Similarly, an open data model means developers don’t need to learn how to work with many data types, or accommodate variations between data sources.

 OpenMAMA gives investment banks control over their market data distribution infrastructure, eliminating the vendor lockin they’re used to as well as the “employee lockin” common with homegrown solutions.
-It’s a mature open source platform that’s supported by over a dozen vendors that provide expert support and specialized solutions for various market data distribution functions.
+It’s a mature open source platform that’s supported by vendors that provide expert support and specialized solutions for various market data distribution functions.
 This means firms can use best-of-breed technologies for each function and choose from different options such as inline or parallel caching, hosted or on-premise deployment and a variety of entitlement models.
 Here is a repository of third party plugins for OpenMAMA.

 Solace’s OpenMAMA Solution